The Garden Innovation and Commercialization Park

 Recognizing the importance of economic growth and prosperity in our region, The University of Southern Mississippi has taken a primary role in cultivating future generations of economic leaders.

-Through the use of comprehensive training programs, the Department of Economic and Workforce Development is equipping professionals to compete effectively in today’s ever-changing economy.
+Through the use of comprehensive training programs, the Department of Economic Development and Tourism is equipping professionals to compete effectively in today’s ever-changing economy.

 Center for Logistics, Trade and Transportation (CLTT)